Metal

 Carlos Punzo Angel Chavez, Santa Clara de Cobre, Michoacán

-Both brothers are deeply involved in teaching and community outreach, offering workshops to young people and apprentices from Santa Clara and neighboring towns.
-Their workshops cover not only technique—how to heat, hammer, and finish the copper—but also the values of patience, respect, and creativity that the tradition requires.
-They are also active participants in cultural festivals, artisan collectives, and local educational initiatives, working to ensure that the heritage of Santa Clara del Cobre is not only preserved, but continually renewed.
+Carlos Punzo and his brothers are committed to teaching the upcoming generation of their family and performing community outreach, offering workshops to young people and apprentices from Santa Clara del Cobre and neighboring towns.
+These free classes cover not only technique—how to fire, hammer, and finish the copper—but also the values of patience, respect, and creativity that the tradition requires.
+For them, their art is inseparable from

 Feria Maestros del Arte 2025